iks1012/ML-Classifiers/README.md

 Overview
 ========
-Basically a simple program to understand the usages of decision trees.
+Basically a simple program to understand the usages of decision trees, GaussianNB's and KNeighbor Classifiers.